andrepozzan/portfiolio-v2/README.md

 - [Framer Motion](https://www.framer.com/motion/)
 - [next-themes](https://github.com/pacocoursey/next-themes)

 ## Development tasks

-- Add all te projects to projects section
 - A refactoring is necessary to migrate the files of "styles.css" to "styles.ts", using the styled components method
 - Add test methods to the components